Stochastic gravitational-wave background from metastable cosmic strings: Conclusions

-Metastable cosmic strings moreover provide a possible explanation for the tentative SGWB signal reported by the NANOGrav collaboration~\cite{Arzoumanian:2020vkk}.
-For $2 \cdot 10^{-11} < G\mu < 2 \cdot 10^{-7}$ and $\sqrt{\kappa} > 8$ the metastable cosmic string signal is compatible with the NANOGrav $2\sigma$ region.
-Upcoming more precise determinations of the spectral tilt of this signal will be decisive in distinguishing between this explanation and other astrophysical or cosmological sources.
-This moreover demonstrates the great potential of future multi-band GW observations involving PTAs, space- and ground-based interferometers.
+Metastable cosmic strings provide a possible explanation for the tentative SGWB signal reported by the NANOGrav~\cite{Arzoumanian:2020vkk} and PPTA~\cite{Goncharov:2021oub} collaborations.
+For $2 \times 10^{-11} < G\mu < 2 \times 10^{-7}$ and $\sqrt{\kappa} > 8$, the metastable cosmic-string signal is compatible with the NANOGrav $2\sigma$ region and the PPTA $1\sigma$ region, respectively.
+Upcoming, more precise determinations of the spectral tilt of this signal will be decisive in distinguishing between this explanation and other astrophysical or cosmological sources.
+This, moreover, demonstrates the great potential of future multi-band GW observations involving PTAs, space-based, and ground-based interferometers.